 Adding Calibration Datasets#

-Class DataReader for Quark Quantizer#
+Class DataReader for AMD Quark Quantizer#

-Quark for ONNX utilizes ONNX Runtime’s CalibrationDataReader for normalization during quantization calibration.
+AMD Quark for ONNX utilizes ONNX Runtime’s CalibrationDataReader for normalization during quantization calibration.
 The following code is an example of how to define the class for the calibration data loader.

 import onnxruntime